fullmetaltac/interview-notes/devops/git.md

    5e2d55e..7b4a53a  main -> main
 ```

 **NOTE**: We had to explicitly name the branch main that was receiving the push.
 It is possible to set it up automatically, but I never remember the commands to do that.
-Check out the “Git Remote Branch” gem for easy management of remote branches.
+Check out the "Git Remote Branch" gem for easy management of remote branches.

 ## Lab 49: Pulling Shared Changes

-Quick hop over to the clone repository and let’s pull down the changes just pushed to the shared repo.
+Quick hop over to the clone repository and let's pull down the changes just pushed to the shared repo.

 ```shell
 cd ../cloned_hello